The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

 Let $E$ be the vector space over $\mathbb{C}$ consisting of all analytic solutions to (\ref{eqn:diffeqs}).
 We know already that $\dim E \ge |W|$ since the $\phi_w$ are linearly independent.
-To show that the $\phi_w$ form a basis for $E$, it is therefore sufficient to show that if we assume $\dim E > |W|$ then we get a contradiction.
+To show that the $\phi_w$ form a basis for $E$, it is therefore sufficient to show that assuming $\dim E > |W|$ leads to a contradiction.